RozaHasso/Machine-Learning-Operations/reports/README.md

 >
 > Answer:

 One challenge was making sure that all scripts were continuing to function as intended after new features were implemented.
 Having a solid testing environment set up at the beginning could potentially have solved many of these issues.
 Another challenge was whenever the code had to be executed in different environments - from docker containers or from the cloud, and solving any unforeseen issues that did not appear on a local build.
+Finally, there is the security challenge.
+We have tried to push our trained model into a GCP Bucket, but that required our service account key to be exposed.
+Therefore, we have abandoned this idea and this is why we have a gap in the pipeline, since the deployment is not automatic and relies on a locally stored model.

 ### Question 27